Yukie-Yu/Yukie-Yu.github.io/index.md

 <br>Prior to joining HUST, I worked on wireless networks and cybersecurity under the guidance of [Zhezhuang Xu](https://scholar.google.com.hk/citations?user=iZ7LQRkAAAAJ&hl=zh-CN) and [Meng Yuan](https://myuan27.github.io/).
 Additionally, I was honored to be selected as an outstanding undergraduate scholar at leading AI conferences, including AAAI 2024 and SIGKDD 2024.

 <br>I am always open to academic discussions and potential collaborations.
-Please feel free to reach out to me at **hc663 [at] cam.ac.uk**
+Please feel free to reach out to me at **yucuiwan@hust.edu.cn**

 ---